HappyLabz/happylabz.github.io/navigation/how_to_use.md

 <div class="example">
   <p class="textSpan">
     On the Home Screen, you'll encounter 'Ticker Boxes', each labeled with their respective stock or ETF ticker.
-They serve as hyperlinks that redirect you to sub-pages packed with additional information about the particular stock or ETF.
+These ‘Ticker Boxes’ display current HappyLabz Technologies algorithmic indicator information and serve as hyperlinks that redirect you to sub-pages packed with additional information about the particular stock or ETF.
   </p>